 To me, this feeling of being an outsider looking in is something intrinsic, subterranean, and seemingly fundamental to my experience of being a human.

 And I know that you feel it too …

 …otherwise, why would you be reading this article?

-But it’s always somehow there in the background: in your interactions with people, in your observations, in your dreams, desires, and motivations, at the beginning and end of your day, and when you’re surrounded by others.
+it’s present in your interactions with people, your observations, dreams, desires, and motivations – and it awaits you at the beginning and end of your day.

 I think you know what I mean.
 (And it’s this very feeling that, in truth, has motivated me to write everything I’ve ever written.)